What does a Security Officer do?

 The typical day for a security officer centers around keeping businesses safe from intruders.
 They do this by patrolling the perimeter and interior of the building, guarding entrances, inspecting bags, and checking the identity of unfamiliar visitors.
 If there are security cameras, security officers monitor the video feed and check for irregularities.

-Yes, security is a good step in your career.
-Some people work as security officers before joining the police academy.
-An important advantage of being a security officer is being settled in a stable, routine career.
+An advantage of being a security officer is having a stable, routine career.
 Security officers are in a position of trust and should be responsible and diligent in executing the requirements of the position.

-The average salary for security officers is about $40,352 annually.
+The average salary for security officers in Canada is $83,063 annually.
 Overtime pay can definitely boost the average salary and some employers also give Christmas bonuses.
-Security officers with a background in law enforcement may have higher starting salaries because they have more experience and capabilities than the typical candidate.
+Security officers with a background in policing may have higher starting salaries because they have more experience and capabilities than the typical candidate.

-A challenge of being a security officer is that professionals who aren't authorized to carry a weapon may still be placed in dangerous situations, such as having to subdue an armed individual.
+A challenge of being a security officer is that they may be placed in dangerous situations.
 Working as a security officer can also be a stressful job because the safety of the business depends on the your performance.